Tongan King’s Foreign Trip after Ferry Tragedy

 New Zealand Prime Minister John Key’s only comment about the King’s travelling during a time of such grief was that he understood that the trip was a long term commitment, and the Tongan education minister defended King George Tupou, saying that it was an official visit.
 The public’s reaction to the King’s trip seems to be mixed, with reports that those Tongans at home are not concerned by his absence, yet there have been outpourings of anguish and grief on the internet.Filed under Tongan Royals

-Tagged George Tupou V, Media, New Zealand, Official Visit, Prime Minister Key, Scotland.
+Tagged George Tupou V of Tonga, Media, New Zealand, Official Visit, Prime Minister Key of New Zealand, Scotland.